Animation

 The programme is taught in English

-Character Animation, 3rd semester (fall semester)
+Character Animation, 3rd semester (autumn semester)

 Examples of assignments on 3rd semester: